 Edge in Distance off Tee

-The larger head and longer shaft on a 5 wood will likely add distance to the shot, provided a player strikes the ball consistently with both clubs.
+When it comes to distance, the larger head and longer shaft on a 5-wood will likely add an edge off the tee, provided a player strikes the ball consistently with both clubs.

 How to Decide Which Club to Use?

-If you decide to buy the clubs, take an honest look at how far you carry your long irons and rate the quality of your contact and launch.
+- Rate the quality of your contact and launch: Take an honest look at how far you carry your long irons and rate the quality of your contact and launch.

-If you are unable to test then check out this video from Ali Taylor Golf, where he goes over the main points of the 5 wood vs 3 hybrid discussion.
+- Check out alternative options: If you are unable to test the clubs, check out videos from reputable sources like Ali Taylor Golf, where they go over the main points of the 5-wood vs. 3-hybrid discussion.

 Give an Honest Assessment of Your Game